jamesjonesphoenix/X3-Colour-By-Race/README.md

     * Open the `X3\addon\script` folder in Explorer and delete the relevant scripts.
 They all contain `plugin.jj.colour.by.race` as part of their filename.
     * Open the `X3\addon\t` folder and delete the `9964` and `9965` t files.
-      files.
 * Load the save you made after deactivation.
-Colour By Race should be gone from the Artificial Life menu and its global will be removed from this save.
+Colour By Race should be gone from the Artificial Life menu and its global will be missing from this save.

 ## Debug